-You can modify the Access Control List (ACL) policy used for the stored files, which is defined by the FILES_STORE_S3_ACL and IMAGES_STORE_S3_ACL settings.
+You can modify the Access Control List (ACL) policy used for the stored files, which is defined by the :set-ting: 'FILES_STORE_S3_ACL' and :setting: 'IMAGES_STORE_S3_ACL' settings.
 By default, the ACL is set to private.
 To make the files publicly available use the public-read policy: